-- About 5 to 10 ml of blood was collected by vein puncharing and inoculated in to a culture bottle containing 5 to 10 ml of 1% bile product broth. - After overnight incubation at 37°c the bile broth was subculture on macconkey agar plate and the incubated. - The non-lactose fermentation colonies were taken for bio chemical and motility the result were noted.
+- About 5 to 10 ml of blood was collected by vein puncturing and inoculated in to a culture bottle containing 5 to 10 ml of 1% bile product broth. - After overnight incubation at 37°c the bile broth was sub cultured on Macconkey agar plate and then incubated. - The non-lactose fermentation colonies were taken for biochemical and motility test.
+The result were noted.